mindspore-lab/mindyolo/README.md

 See [GETTING STARTED](GETTING_STARTED.md) for details.

-## Learn More about MindYOLO

-To be supplemented.

 ## Notes

 ⚠️ The current version is based on the [static shape of GRAPH](https://mindspore.cn/docs/en/r2.0/note/static_graph_syntax_support.html).
-The dynamic shape of the PYNATIVE will be supported later.
+The dynamic shape of verision will be supported later.
 Please look forward to it.

 ### How to Contribute